Why Sanctions Don’t Work on Burma

 So, where does the Burmese military come into this racket?

 N (name withheld upon request) is an upbeat and fast-talking man with smiling eyes who lives in Manipur, a state in northeast India that shares an unfenced border with Burma.
-He has found his calling promoting cross-border interventions for drug users, but there was a time when he too was an addict and had ties with a rebel group known as the Kanglei Yawol Kanna Lup that was banned in India but had camps in Burma’s Sagaing region.
+He has found his calling promoting cross-border interventions for drug users, but there was a time when he too was an addict and had ties to a rebel group known as the Kanglei Yawol Kanna Lup that was banned in India but had camps in Burma’s Sagaing region.
 According to him, the Burmese military is often, though not always, a friend to drug cartels and insurgent outfits in the region.

 “The Burmese military knows about these camps and lets them stay – they feel they can use foreign insurgents to their advantage.
 The Indian and Burmese drug businesses also help each other out.
 Mostly, raw materials go from India and the Burmese guys cook them up.
 They make heroin and yaba (amphetamine-based ‘crazy pills’) as easy as chicken curry and then it comes back to India and over the world.”
 What about recent media reports about the eradication of poppy fields and drug raids in Burma?
 N chortled.
 “Yes, there are crackdowns, but they are often for show.
 Sometimes the drug police will go after poor poppy farmers and small drug dealers but the kingpins generally stay safe, unless they need to be punished in some way.”
 According to him, the efforts of sincere narcotics officers are offset by military bosses who protect drug cartels.
 “Whether there is a coup or COVID restrictions, the flow of drugs never stops,” he said.

 Poppy cultivation in Shan State, Burma (Picture Credit: Kyle David James)